gardener/etcd-druid/docs/proposals/02-snapshot-compaction.md

 #### **How to swap full snapshot with compacted snapshot atomically**

 Currently, full snapshots and the subsequent delta snapshots are grouped under same prefix path in the snapstore.
 When a full snapshot is created, it is placed under a prefix/directory with the name comprising of timestamp.
 Then subsequent delta snapshots are also pushed into the same directory.
 Thus each prefix/directory contains a single full snapshot and the subsequent delta snapshots.
-So far, it is the job of ETCDBR to start main ETCD process and snapshotter process which takes full snapshot and delta snapshot periodically.
-But as per our proposal, compaction will be running as parallel process to main ETCD process and snapshotter process.
+So far, it is the job of ETCDBR to start main Etcd process and snapshotter process which takes full snapshot and delta snapshot periodically.
+But as per our proposal, compaction will be running as parallel process to main Etcd process and snapshotter process.
 So we can't reliably co-ordinate between the processes to achieve switching to the compacted snapshot as the base snapshot atomically.

 ##### **Current Directory Structure**
 ```yaml